 A wealth of professional sports franchises was a major component in turning Frisco into one of the most livable cities in the world.

-FC Dallas, the Dallas Stars, the Dallas Cowboys, minor league baseball’s Frisco RoughRiders, the NBA’s Gatorade League Texas Legends, the Dallas Rattlers and Texas Revolution all have a strong presence in Frisco.
+FC Dallas, the Dallas Stars, the Dallas Cowboys, minor league baseball’s Frisco RoughRiders, the NBA’s Gatorade League Texas Legends and the Dallas Rattlers all have a strong presence in Frisco.

 All of their professional sports facilities — Toyota Stadium, Dr Pepper Ballpark, Comerica Center, and The Star — have come to life through a private-public partnership that involves the City of Frisco, the Economic Development Corp., Community Development Corp., as well as the Frisco Independent School District.

 As the Frisco population swelled in the early 2000s, the school district needed additional sports facilities fast.